New Life Deliverance Tabernacle gives meals for gun violence prevention

 “When things go awry or even if they’re going good they can feel free to share it with us,” Winfree explained.

-New life deliverance wanted to honor those who donated their time and food to the cause by giving recognition to several eateries who helped make the meals possible.
+New life deliverance wanted to honor those who donated their time and food to the cause by giving recognition to several eateries that helped make the meals possible.

 “If you only see gun violence it’s kind of hard to not be in that environment but when you see something else when you see entrepreneurs, you see people giving back and you see them and they’re the same color as you and they have the same experience as you it kind of helps you,” stated Lamarr Johnson who received recognition.